chetanbg1/cbgwork1/README.md

 //JVM java virtual machine
 	it is a platform
-	runtime environment in which java byteCode(.class files) can be executed java's plateform independence mostly consist of JVM JVM is aware of OS thats why JVM is plateform dependent it provides environment based on operating system to run .class file .java --> compiler --> .class  --> jvm --> classLoader --> 3 types of class loader
+	runtime environment in which java byteCode(.class files) can be executed java's platform independence mostly consist of JVM JVM is aware of OS thats why JVM is platform dependent it provides environment based on operating system to run .class file .java --> compiler --> .class  --> jvm --> classLoader --> 3 types of class loader